No.35 Quay Street

 Lower Town’s tiny old harbour is still the base for local fishermen, and visitors often live off locally caught crab and lobster for a whole week in the summer!
 This unique little quayside is a paradise for energetic walkers, birdwatchers, sailors and keen “crabbers”.
 The main occupation of most children visiting the quay is to sit with bucket and line, baited with an old bone or bacon rind, catching crabs for hours and hours, finishing with a triumphant rush of crabs released down the slipway for the next day’s excitement.
 No child should grow up without this experience!

-It’s just a few minutes walk back along the quay to the historic Ship Inn for a pint of real ale and a warm local welcome.
+No.35 Quay Street is just a few minutes walk back along the quay to the historic Ship Inn for a pint of real ale and a warm local welcome.
 Alternatively, in spring and summer months, The Cafe on the Quay serves up a delicious (freshly caught) crab salad or sandwich.
 The world famous Pembrokeshire Coastal Path goes through Lower Town and you can jump on the Poppet Rocket or the Strumble Shuttle to access the path further north or south and walk “home”!

 Inside No. 35 there is a comfy, welcoming sitting room with three big sofas and an easy chair, a wood-burning stove, shelves of undemanding paperbacks for holiday reads, Free Sat TV, DVD and Video player.
 Free WiFi is also available.
 A cupboard full of old videos, DVDs, games and jigsaws provide endless fun in occasional wild, wet, Welsh weather.
 Free WiFi is also available.
 To the left of the front hall is the dining room & kitchen, with an oil-fired stove (which runs the central heating) in the chimney fawr, an easy chair and long dining table, with benches and stools.